humanmade/altis-cloud/docs/dashboard/x-ray.md

 ![Example Flamegrapth](../assets/xray-flamegraph.png)

-XRay Flamegraphs provide you with a full performance view of the whole HTTP request.
+XRay Flamegraphs provide you with a full performance profile of the HTTP request.
 Flamegraphs make it very easy to understand why a specific request is slow, and what the call-stack is for all parts of the page load.

 The Flamegraph is a graph showing the request time on the X axis, and the call stack / depth on the Y axis.
 A tall Flamegraph segment represents a deep call-stack (not necessarily an indication of a problem) and a wide segment represents a slow operation (which can indicate a performance bottleneck).